The search for non-symmetric ribbon knots

 \subsection{Symmetric ribbon knots defined as symmetric band-sums of trivial links}

-Using this, \textsl{symmetric} ribbon knots can also be defined by band-sums: here we require the trivial $m+1$-component link and the bands to be symmetric to a plane.
-For the inserted bands we allow twists as in the definition of symmetric union diagrams.
-The definition as band-sums of a trivial link is equivalent to the usual definition of symmetric unions because the symmetric band can be cut open at the singularities, yielding a trivial link, and conversely bands can be glued in at the same places to obtain the symmetric band, see Figure \ref{fig:achter_3D_split}.
+We would like to apply the definition by band-sums to \textsl{symmetric} ribbon knots: in this case the trivial $m+1$-component link and the bands need to be symmetric to a plane; for the inserted bands we allow twists as in the definition of symmetric union diagrams.
+This definition with band-sums of a trivial link is equivalent to the usual definition of symmetric unions because the symmetric band can be cut open at the singularities and at the twist places, yielding a trivial link, and conversely bands can be glued in at the same places to obtain the symmetric band, see Figure \ref{fig:achter_3D_split}.
 This characterisation was also used by Toshifumi Tanaka in \cite{Tanaka2010}.

 We now analyse the symmetry in the movie in Figure \ref{fig:saddle_transformation_12a1225}.
-The first band-sum is applied to a symmetric trivial 2-component diagram and results in a symmetric union diagram for $3_1\#3_1^*$.
+The first band-sum is applied to a symmetric trivial 2-component diagram and results in a symmetric union diagram for $3_1\#-3_1$.
 The third trivial component is added symmetrically with respect to a new axis perpendicular to the previous one and the second band-sum is again done symmetrically but with respect to the second axis.
 Of course, the fact that two different symmetry axes are used in the movie does not prove that the knot 12a1225 is a non-symmetric ribbon knot; it might possess a symmetric presentation as well.

 A symmetry condition for bands with ribbon singularities due to Paolo Aceto is given in Section \ref{sec:banddiagrams}.